 Off-the-job training

-Off-the-job training is training outside the workplace and outside the work environment.
+Off-the-job training is training outside the workplace and the work environment.
 Employees learn from third-party specialists, universities, professionals, or training centers.

 This training varies considerably.
 Likewise, the methods also vary.
 For example, employees may learn skills and knowledge by listening to lectures and demonstrations.
 Other methods include: